 One type of mindfulness activity that has a broad range of benefits is tai chi, which can help with stress management, mood, and even an array of physical health conditions.
 It can be particularly useful to treat sleep issues such as insomnia.

 If your routine varies greatly, sometimes the unpredictability of your schedule can confuse your body, making it even more difficult to regulate your mood and get sufficient sleep.
-With many people now working from home, it is increasingly difficult to maintain a regular routine.
+With many people now working from home, it is increasingly difficult to maintain a routine.
 However, if possible, try to go to bed around the same time, get up roughly at the same time, and take care of basic needs such as regular meals and hygiene.
 Keeping at least a loose routine can help program your brain to respond appropriately during these times of the day.

 Sometimes, people report that journaling, especially at night before going to bed, can help with nighttime depression symptoms.
 If feelings are piling up, or get pushed away during the day, journaling offers a chance to express and process them.
 A simple stream of conscious journaling, or simply writing whatever comes to mind without any filter or editing, can be a helpful release.
 Once you get your emotions out, then start to draw conclusions about events you’ve experienced.